 Operating Room/Surgical Errors

-There are multiple ways in which medical malpractice can take place in the operating room, ranging from sterilization techniques not being properly followed to other patient prep issues.
+There are multiple ways in which surgical errors can be considered medical malpractice, ranging from sterilization techniques not being properly followed to other patient prep issues.
 It can also include the wrong procedure being performed on a patient or the patient not being securely placed in a gurney.

 Improper surgical care can lead to blood clots and cauterization burns, post-op infection and much more.
 It can worsen current medical conditions, create new ones—and, in the most serious cases, lead to death.
 In some cases, patients may not even be aware that their post-surgical problems are a result of medical malpractice.